eternal-forces/circl/README.md

 # Circl
-A pretty webapp for taskmanagement and productivity
+A pretty website for task management